-As used “herein” a “third party” is a person or institution with whom the agent has dealings on behalf of the principal.
+A “third party” is a person or institution with whom the agent has dealings on behalf of the principal.
 Examples include a bank, a doctor, the buyer of property that the agent is selling for the principal, a broker, or anyone else with whom the agent must deal on behalf of the principal.

 A “Limited Power of Attorney” gives the agent authority to conduct a specific act.
 For example, a person might use a Limited Power of Attorney to sell a home in another state by delegating authority to another person to handle the transaction locally through a “limited power of attorney.”
 Such a power could be “limited” to selling the home or to other specified acts.